Planning a Mobility Stay (Incomings, not for BAES students)

 Are you interested in studying at the UZH Faculty of Law for one or two semesters?
 We are happy to provide you with an overview of the most important information and links below.
 You will also find these in the following documents:

-Welcome presentation Incoming students fall semester 2024 (PDF, 1 MB)
+Welcome presentation Incoming exchange students, fall semester 2025 (PDF, 1 MB)

 Cooperation agreements